bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

    Explicit Binding : Explicitly stating what the this keyword should be using one of the three methods : .call(), .apply(), .bind() new Binding : when a function is invoked with the "new" keyword, the "this" keyword inside that functions is bound to the new object that is being constructed. window Bindind : when the this keyword defaults to the window Object.

+5. We use the super() to  call the objects parent constructor, giving us access to all of the features of the parent.